jwahyoung/off-by-one/_posts/2015-07-25-using-jwt-with-an-spa.md

 Note that when generating a key (regardless of which tool you use to do so), for our purposes, do not enter a passphrase.
 (I ran into problems with token verification due to this.
 If there is a way to use a passphrase with verification, I'd love to know.)

-NOTE: If you're on a Mac, like me, you may have issues transforming the public key from the OpenSSH format to PEM format, which is necessary for use with the JWT libraries we're using.
+***NOTE:*** If you're on a Mac, like me, you may have issues transforming the public key from the OpenSSH format to PEM format, which is necessary for use with the JWT libraries we're using.
 The version of ssh-keygen bundled with Mavericks isn't up to date.
 You can either install a new version through [Homebrew](http://brew.sh/) (or your favorite package manager) or transform the key on a Linux machine (I used [Cloud9](c9.io)).

 ### Encoding the token

 Now that we've finished setting up our keys, we can encode our token.
 I ended up using Auth0's [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) library to encode my JWT.
 Here's some simplified code:

+	var jwt = require('jsonwebtoken');

     login: function (req, res, next) {
         User.findOne({ where: { username: req.body.user.username } })